Götz Kubitschek

-Götz Kubitschek (/de/; born 17 August 1970) is a German publisher, journalist and far-right political activist.
+Götz Kubitschek (/de/; born 17 August 1970) is a German publisher, journalist and political activist.
 He espouses ethnocentric positions and is one of the most important protagonists of the Neue Rechte (New Right) in Germany.
 Hailing from the staff of right-wing newspaper Junge Freiheit, Kubitschek is one of the founders of the Neue Rechte think tank Institut für Staatspolitik (Institute for State Policy; IfS).
 Since 2002, he is the manager of his self-founded publishing house Antaios, since 2003 chief editor of the journal Sezession, as well as editor of the corresponding blog Sezession im Netz.

 He initiated several small-scale rightist political campaigns like the Konservativ-Subversive Aktion (KSA) and Ein Prozent für unser Land (One Percent For Our Country).
 According to observers, he was also instrumental in the conceptual consolidation of the German branch of the Identitarian movement, commonly viewed as far-right.
 In 2015, he appeared several times as the main speaker at rallies of the anti-Islamic PEGIDA movement in the German state of Saxony.
 Furthermore, he is in contact with East German members of the right-wing populist Alternative for Germany (AfD) party.